samruddhideode/Vaccination-Roll-out/README.md

 # Vaccination-Roll-out
-We have written a C++ Program to manage the roll out of Covid-19 vaccine where an eligible user can register for his vaccine dose, be allotted his timeslot, take the vaccine, and leave after he’s done.
+Final project for Data Structures and Algorithms lab CE2205 We have written a C++ Program to manage the roll out of Covid-19 vaccine where an eligible user can register for his vaccine dose, be allotted his timeslot, take the vaccine, and leave after he’s done.